gzip/node-cmbn/README.md

 ## Usage

-This software is currently hosted at cmbn.us for demonstrative purposes but there are no guarantees to availability.
+This software is currently demoed at cmbn.us there are no guarantees to availability.
-It's recommended to install on your own host in order to enable comboing with application-specific assets.
+It's recommended to install cmbn on your own host in order to enable comboing with application-specific assets.
 To maximize performance even further cmbn should be fronted by a CDN like [CloudFlare](http://www.cloudflare.com/).

+### Standalone server

+    var cmbn = require('cmbn');
+    cmbn.server.createServer();

+##### Options

+In addition to the options available for `middleware` ,`createServer` accepts one or more of the following:

+* `port` - Port to listen on.
+Default is 80.
+* `staticDir` - Directory to serve static assets from.
+Particularly useful if comboing from localhost.
+* `staticMaxAge` - Number of seconds to set for `maxAge` in the `Cache-Control` header if serving local assets.

 ### Middleware